 Playing the role of Rachel Green, Jennifer Aniston wowed audiences with her signature haircut and had fans cheering for Rachel and Ross.
 The role earned her an Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award.

 Even while "Friends" was on the air, Aniston was finding time to star in movies, landing in roles in movies such as "She's the One," "Office Space," "Rock Star," "The Good Girl" and "Bruce Almighty."
 After the show ended, she focused entirely on her movie career and has starred in such box office hits as "Marley & Me," "Just Go With It," "Horrible Bosses" and "We're the Millers."
-She'll next be seen in the drama "Cake" and the comedy sequel "Horrible Bosses 2."
+Her most recent roles came in the drama "Cake" and the comedy sequel "Horrible Bosses 2."

 Courteney Cox played the uptight Monica Geller on "Friends."